BEGES-R fact sheet

 2. Identification of sources and emissions : definition of the operational boundary and the reporting boundary

-3. Data collection : general principles for the evaluation of GHG emissions
+3. Data collection : general principles for the assessment of GHG emissions

 4. Calculation of the assessment and analyses : Detailed presentation of the emission categories